Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Distracted Driving Laws

-Like most states, Colorado has distracted driving laws in place to keep drivers safe on the road by restricting cellphone usage.
+Like most states, Colorado has distracted driving laws restricting cellphone usage to keep drivers safe.

 Colorado Cellphone and Texting Laws